AnomalousTechnologies/newton/README.md

 ```

-At the root of your application, include Normalize (optional) and setup the Emotion theme (theme is required).
+At the root of your application, include Normalize (optional) and setup the Emotion theme (required).

 ```
 import React from 'react';